Istrian vineyards on rolling hills shaped by the Mediterranean climate.

 Styles range from:

-• Light and stainless-steel–fermented
+• Light, stainless-steel-fermented styles

 • Textured, oak-aged versions

-• Extended skin-contact (orange wines)
+• Extended skin-contact (orange) wines

 Flagship Red